-- EXAMPLE: Major change in farming practices; rural to urban changes. - 6.
-Avoid splitting existing multipart segmentation of the WDNR's 1:24,000 scale geospatial dataset if possible
+• EXAMPLE: Major change in farming practices; rural to urban changes.

+Avoid splitting existing multipart segmentation of the WDNR's 1:24,000 scale geospatial dataset

-In determining where an AU grouping should end, try to match the breakpoint to the existing extent of an existing geodatabase hydrolayer segment.
+In determining where an AU grouping should end, try to match the breakpoint to the existing extent of a geodatabase hydrolayer segment, if possible.
+Hydrolayers can be viewed on the Surface Water Viewer.

-7. Best Professional Judgment
+Best Professional Judgment